dhruval208/contacts-manager/README.md

  - DeleteContacts: Delete Contact Detail with respect to Contact Id [HTTPDELETE]

- All API's are deployed at: http://traintkt.in/swagger (On deployed version, Update and Delete contacts are defined as HttpGet as HttpPut and HttpDelete verbs are not supported on GoDaddy Hosting.
+ All API's are deployed at: http://traintkt.in/swagger (On deployed version, Update and Delete contacts are defined as HttpPost|HttpGet as HttpPut and HttpDelete verbs are not supported on GoDaddy Hosting.
 Need to activate these verbs over there)

  ## Setup of an Application:
  - Application is developed with a Code First Approch and Generic Repository Pattern.
 It will automatically create Database as well as "ContactInformation" table.